-For the year ended December 31, 2016, options to purchase 3.2 million shares of common stock were not included in the computation of diluted net income per share, as the effect would be anti-dilutive.
-For the year ended December 31, 2016, 1.4 million unvested non-performance RSUs were excluded from the computation of basic net income per share and not included in the computation of diluted net income per share, as the effect would be anti-dilutive.
-In January 2017, the Company granted approximately 0.1 million RSUs to members of the Company's board of directors.
-These grants could have dilutive effects on net income per share in future periods.
+For the year ended December 31, 2016, options to purchase 3.2 million shares of common stock were not included in the computation of diluted net income per share, as the effect would be anti-dilutive, and 1.4 million unvested service-based RSUs were excluded from the computation of basic net income per share and not included in the computation of diluted net income per share, as the effect would be anti-dilutive.

-For the year ended December 31, 2015, 1.3 million unvested non-performance RSUs were not included in the computation of basic net loss per share.
-Due to the Company's net loss for the year ended December 31, 2015, all potential common stock equivalents are anti-dilutive.
+For the year ended December 31, 2015, 1.3 million unvested service-based RSUs were not included in the computation of basic net loss per share.
+Due to the Company's net loss for the year ended December 31, 2015, all potential common stock equivalents were anti-dilutive.